opds-community/drafts/opds-2.0.md

 - either a single `navigation` collection
 - or a single `publications` collection

-Each group must provide a `title` in its metadata.
+Each group <em class="rfc">must</em> provide a `title` in its metadata.

+In addition, each group <em class="rfc">may</em> also provide:

+- a `self` link where the client can access the full collection
+- `numberOfItems` in its metadata to indicate the total number of publications available for that collection

 **Example 1: Repeating navigation using groups**